WHEN ASKED WHY he robbed banks, Willie Sutton replied, “because that’s where the money is.”

 If you put money into a private investment fund, you need to recognize that it is, by definition, a black box.
 The insiders will always understand it better than you.
 Result: No matter how many years of terrific performance a fund may have under its belt, you can never know whether any given fund will succumb to the fate of an Integral.
 To be sure, private funds offer tremendous potential—but an extra dose of due diligence never hurts.

-Adam M. Grossman’s previous blogs include Anything but Average, Protect Your Privacy and Losing It.
+Adam M. Grossman’s previous articles include Anything but Average, Protect Your Privacy and Losing It.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.